 Floaters are tiny clumps of gel or cellular debris that are inside the vitreous that fills the inner back portion of the eye.
 When we are younger, the vitreous has a gel-like consistency.
 As we age, the vitreous begins to degenerate, resulting in floaters.

 There is no way to prevent floaters that are caused by aging.
-If a floater persistently appears in your line of vision, try looking up and down, or moving your eye around.
-This may help get the floater out of the way.
-However, it is important to get your eyes checked regularly in order to maintain good eye health.
+If a black dot persistently appears in your line of vision, try looking up and down, or moving your eye around.
+This may help get it out of the way.
+However, it is important to get your eyes checked regularly in order to maintain good eye health